kimckenna/localbeans/README.md

 - As a user, I want to be able to cancel my account
 - As a user, I want to be able to view a specific listing
 - As a user, I want to be able to view an image of the product listing
+- As a user, I want to be able to search beans based on location
 - As a user, I want to be able to see the brand of the beans
 - As a user, I want to be able to select my preferred grind type
 - As a user, I want to be able to select an available size of beans to reserve